Learn the Basics

 We will use a very simple example: A company named

 Example-Co wants to use Auth0 for authentication.
-They have a web app and a mobile app, and they want their users to be able to login with username/password, Google or GitHub.
+They have a web app and a mobile app, and they want their users to be able to log in with username/password, Google, or GitHub.

-Account and Tenants
+Account and tenants

-The term is borrowed from "software multitenancy".
-This refers to an architecture where a single instance of the software serves multiple tenants.
-No tenant can access the instance of another tenant, even thougn the software might be running on the same machine.
+Once you create your account you will be asked to create a tenant.
+Tenant is a term borrowed from software multitenancy.
+It refers to an architecture where a single software instance serves multiple tenants.
+In Auth0, a tenant is logically isolated.
+No tenant can access the data of another tenant, even though multiple tenants might be running on the same machine.

-- It cannot be changed afterwards
+- The tenant name cannot be changed after creation.

 In our example,